-Since 2018, we have used a telesales model in lieu of a direct sales force, in large part to reduce our costs.
-There is no assurance that our telesales model will be effective, and this could have a negative effect on the HealthLynked and MOD businesses and their growth.
+We have used a sales model that focuses on telesales and internet-based SEM/SEO sales and marketing efforts in lieu of a direct sales force, in large part to reduce our costs.
+There is no assurance that our sales model will be effective, and this could have a negative effect on our ability to commercialize and monetize the HealthLynked Network and MOD businesses, or limit their growth.